Support Centre

 EU: The interplay between DORA and the GDPR

-The European Commission has published a Proposal for a Regulation on Digital Operational Resilience for the financial sector ('DORA') ('the DORA Proposal') as part of the digital finance package, a package of measures to further enable and support the potential of digital finance in terms of innovation and competition, while mitigating the risks arising from it.
-When adopted, it will be directly applicable in each Member State.
+The Regulation on digital operational resilience for the financial sector (DORA) entered into force on January 16, 2023, and forms an integral part of the European Commission's digital finance package, a package of measures to further enable and support the potential of digital finance in terms of innovation and competition, while mitigating the risks arising from it.
+DORA will become directly applicable in each Member State from January 17, 2025.

-In this article, Desislava Krusteva, Partner at Dimitrov, Petrov & Co., gives an overview over the interplay between DORA and the General Data Protection Regulation (Regulation (EU) 2016/679) ('GDPR').
+In this article, Desislava Krusteva, Partner at Dimitrov, Petrov & Co., gives an overview of the interplay between DORA and the General Data Protection Regulation (GDPR).

 What is DORA?